Skip to content

 Enter age between 45 and 84

-Enter a value 0 or above
+Enter a value of 0 or above

-Please complete all fields
+Please complete all required fields

-Your CAC Percentile
+Your CAC Percentile Band

-What the CAC Percentile Calculator Shows
+What the CAC Percentile Shows

-The coronary artery calcium (CAC) percentile compares an individual's calcium score with others of the same age and sex in population reference cohorts such as the Multi-Ethnic Study of Atherosclerosis (MESA).
+The coronary artery calcium (CAC) percentile compares an individual's calcium score with others of the same age, sex and ethnicity in population reference cohorts such as the Multi-Ethnic Study of Atherosclerosis (MESA).
+While the absolute CAC score measures the amount of calcified plaque in the coronary arteries, the percentile shows how that score compares with a reference population.

 Why CAC Percentiles Matter